WaysonWei/portainer-docs-cn/admin/settings/general.md

 If you have configured your Portainer Server instance to listen on `9443` (HTTPS) and `9000` (HTTP) you can toggle **Force HTTPS only** on to disable listening on port `9000`.

-{% hint style="danger" %}
 Make sure that your HTTPS configuration is working correctly **before** enabling this option.
 Failure to do so may result in you being [locked out of your Portainer installation](https://portal.portainer.io/knowledge/i-enabled-force-https-only-and-now-im-locked-out-of-portainer-how-do-i-get-back-in).
-{% endhint %}

-{% hint style="warning" %}
 Ensure that any Edge agents have been correctly configured for HTTPS communication before enabling this.
-{% endhint %}

 <figure><img src="../../.gitbook/assets/2.15-settings-settings-ssl-force.png" alt=""><figcaption></figcaption></figure>